GannaKov/template-vite-react/README.md

 You now have a personal project repository, having a repository-template file and folder structure.
-After that, you can work with it as you would with any other private repository: clone it on your computer, write code, commit, and send it to GitHub.
+After that, you can work with it as you would with any other private repository:

-Clone the repository using the command `git clone <repository URL>`.
+- clone it on your computer using the command `git clone <repository URL>`.
-Set up a remote repository named 'origin' with the command `git remote add origin <repository URL>`
+- set up a remote repository named 'origin' with the command `git remote add origin <repository URL>`
+- write code
+- commit
+- send it to GitHub (first time use `git push -u origin main`)

 ## Preparing for coding